PhotonVision/photonvision-docs/source/docs/other/config/logging.rst

 .. note:: When the program first starts, it sends logs from startup to the client that first connects.
 This does not happen on subsequent connections.

+.. note:: Logs are stored inside the :code:`photonvision_config/logs` directory.
+Exporting the settings ZIP will also download all old logs for further review.

 .. raw:: html

     <video width="85%" controls>